 Chart: Biomass is more environmentally friendly than other fuels.
 If it's a waste product of industry, burning it avoids sending it to landfill—so it's doubly good for the planet.
 Photo by Warren Gretz courtesy of US Department of Energy/NREL.

 What is biomass?

-Chart: Biomass supplied about 5 percent of the energy used in the United States in 2014.
+Chart: Biomass supplied about 5 percent of the energy used in the United States in 2016.
 Although you might expect most of it comes from wood, quite a lot comes from biofuels (mostly ethanol) as well.
+Use of biofuels is still on the increase, notching up to 48 percent in 2016 (from 44 percent in 2014), while wood is down to 41 percent (from 46 percent in 2014).
 Data from US Office of Energy Administration.

 Biomass is a fashionable, fancy word that really just means plants (or other once-living things) used as fuel (especially ones grown specifically for that reason).
 Wood fuel gathered by people in an African country is biomass; ethanol, used to make diesel for car engines, is also biomass; and chicken manure used to fire power plants is biomass too.
 The great thing about biomass is that it's a kind of renewable energy: plants grow using sunlight, which they convert into chemical energy and store in their roots, shoots, and leaves.
 Burning biomass releases most of that energy as heat, which can we use to warm our homes, generate electricity, and fuel our vehicles.

 Biomass is more environmentally friendly and sustainable than fuels such as coal for three main reasons.

 - Unlike coal (which takes many millions of years to form from plant remains), biomass can be produced very quickly and we can easily grow new plants or trees to replace the ones we cut down and burn (in other words, biomass can be genuinely sustainable).